pydata/pydata-sphinx-theme/docs/user_guide/light-dark.rst

 ----------------------------

 By default, visitors to your documentation will use the theme mode ``auto``.
-This will choose a theme based on the user's system settings, and default to ``light`` if not settings are present.
+This will choose a theme based on the user's system settings, and default to ``light`` if no system setting is found.

 If you wish to use a different default theme mode, set the ``default_mode`` configuration to one of ``auto``, ``dark``, ``light``.
 For example: